 Client contracts often require professional liability insurance.
 Businesses in certain industries are also required to have this coverage.

-The best business practice, therefore, is to get professional liability insurance as soon as you can and maintain the same policy for the life of your business.
-This reduces your costs and guarantees protection.
+Your retroactive date is how far back a loss can occur and still be a covered claim under your policy.
+The best business practice is to get professional liability insurance as soon as you can and maintain the same policy for the life of your business.
+This reduces your costs and ensures you stay protected.

 Professional liability insurance protects your business if a client complaint turns into a costly lawsuit, but it has other benefits too: